Jvonderhbuff/PHI-696/Project-2/READMEJvonderh.md

 6. Explain the difference - using natural language - between the description logic expressions:
   ```
   (a) ∃r.C and ∀r.C
-  The first is saying that there is something such that it is an instance of the concept r and the second says that every instance of C is an instance of concept r.
+  The first is saying that there for all things such that they are x, there is something y which is an instance of C  which is r-related to it and the second says that for all things such that they are x, everything y which is an instance of c is r-related to it.
  (b) ∃r-.C and ∀r-.C
-  The first claims that there is some instance of C where it is the inversion of the concept r and the second claims that all instances of C are an inversion of concept r.
+   The first is saying that there for all things such that they are x, there is something y which is an instance of C which is inversely r-related to it and the second says that for all things such that they are x, everything y which is an instance of c is inversely r-related to it.
   (c) <=nr and <=nr.C
-  The first claims that there is something that is less than or equal to the concept nr and the second claims that there is something that is less than or C which is an instance of concept nr.
+  The first claims that for all things such that they are x, there are less than or equal to a n number of r successors.
+In the second part, it says that for all things such that they are x, there are less than or equal to n number of r successors which are instances of C.
   (d) ∃r-.C and ∃r-.{a}
-  The first claims that there is some instance of C which is an inversion of concept r and the second claims that the singleton set of a includes an instance of an inversion of the concept of r.
+  The first claims that there is some instance of C which has an inverse r-relationship with all things such that they are x and the second claims that the singleton set of a includes an instance of something which bears an inverse r-relationship with all things such that they are x.
 ```

 7. There is a delightfully helpful subreddit called "ELI5" which stands for something like "explain it like I'm 5" where users post conceptually challenging questions and other users attempt to provide explanations in simple, jargon-free, terms that presumably a 5 year-old could understand.
 Using this as a model, explain the _finite model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.

-The finite model property is a property of a system of logic (roughly a way of producing sentences which can be checked for truth or falsity or which can be used to systematically say certain things) where everything that can be said in that system which isn't known for sure can be disproved with a certain interpretation of the system without having an infinite number of steps to do so.
+The finite model property is a property of a system of logic (roughly a way of producing sentences which can be checked for truth or falsity or which can be used to systematically say certain things) where everything that can be said in that system (where that system does not go on forever) which isn't known for sure can be disproved with a certain interpretation of the system without having an infinite number of steps to do so.
 For example, a logic might have this property if we take the sentences "All parents have kids" and "All bachelors are unmarried" as known for sure within that system.
 In this system, we might get another sentence like "All bachelors do not have kids."
 If we can show that this sentence is false in a certain interpretation without having to make an infinite number of other claims and that this is the only other sentence not known for sure in the system, then this system will meet this property.
 In this case, we might interpret "bachelor" as a man or non-binary person who may or may not have been in a relationship in the past.
 This would mean that this sentence can be understood as false within this system, as being a bachelor does not prevent someone from having had a kid.

 This is useful to know because it tells us whether we can know if any given sentence within a system can be true or false.
 If a system lacks that property, then there may be a sentence and interpretation which may not be true or false in a way we can determine.
 If it has that property, then we know that any sentence in that system will be either true or false and will know that we will have results if we try to prove it one way or another.
 If we care to know whether a specific system may be checkable for the truth or falsity of its parts, then we will be interested in this property.
+This may be due to concerns about checking a system efficiently, or for the sake of creating an ai based on the system so that it doesn't fall down a hole of infinitely checking one statement and interpretation.
 If not (such as in cases where the truth of falsity of involved claims does not matter for our interests), then we would not be interested in this property

 8. Following up on the preceding , explain the _tree model property_.
 Be sure to provide a simple example and explain when the property might be important, and when it is not so important.